 Examples of prohibited behavior include, but are not limited to:

 - Writing in or on library materials or equipment, or on facility walls, fixtures, or furniture.

 - Careless or reckless behavior that results in damage such as throwing, sitting or stepping on, or allowing materials or equipment to become wet.

 - Removing library materials, fixtures, furniture, or equipment from the library building, unless intended to circulate outside the library and appropriately checked out.

 - Deliberately misplacing materials or equipment within the library to prevent use by other users.

 Scanning, copying, and copyright

 Use of UH Libraries scanning and photocopying equipment is expected to comply with UH Libraries’ policies, U.S. Copyright Law, and UH University Policies.
-For more information, see the UH Libraries Copyright Research Guide.
+For more information, see our copyright services.

 - Observe all appropriate Federal and state laws, local ordinances, the Student Code of Conduct, and other University policies that guide behavior on campus, such as the expectations of students for a conducive learning environment.